Ranau District: Administrative divisions

-Ranau district is divided into 14 sub-districts and each sub-district is divided into villages (Malay: kampung, abbreviation: kg.).
+Ranau district is divided into 14 sub-districts and each sub-district is divided into villages.
 There are a total of 212 villages in Ranau.
-The following are the 14 sub-districts in Ranau with its respective villages in order of proximity to Ranau township:

 Economy

 Ranau is an important agricultural and tourism centre in Sabah and this two sectors have been the main economy backbone for the district.
 Most of the tourism business are centred around the highlands of Kundasang, a sub-district in Ranau while agriculture business is widespread all over Ranau.
 Therefore, most people of Ranau work as farmers or operators of their own business although there are white-collar workers as well mainly in the government sectors such health, education, service and administration and a few in the banking sector.